Plume hunting

 By the late 19th century, plume hunters had nearly wiped out the snowy egret population of the United States.
-Flamingoes, roseate spoonbills, great egrets and peafowl have also been targeted by plume hunters.
+Flamingoes, roseate spoonbills, great egrets, blue herons, Arctic Terns, and peafowl have also been targeted by plume hunters.
 The Empress of Germany's bird of paradise was also a popular target of plume hunters.

-Victorian era fashion included large hats with wide brims decorated in elaborate creations of silk flowers, ribbons, and exotic plumes.
+Victorian-era fashion included large hats with wide brims decorated in elaborate creations of silk flowers, ribbons, and exotic plumes.
 Hats sometimes included entire exotic birds that had been stuffed.
-Plumage often came from birds in the Florida everglades, some of which were nearly extinguished by overhunting.
+Plumage often came from birds in the Florida Everglades, some of which were nearly extinguished by overhunting.
 By 1899, early environmentalists such as Adeline Knapp were engaged in efforts to curtail the hunting for plumes.
 By 1900, more than five million birds were being killed every year, including 95 percent of Florida's shore birds.

 In Hawaii, Kāhili are feather standards worn by the chiefly class.
 Kanaka Maoli (Native Hawaiians) did not hunt and kill the birds.
 Native American war bonnets and various feather headdresses also feature feathers.